maxdee/alc_freeliner/README.md

 The new v0.4!! is for Processing 3.
 Sorry for the lack of documentation, it needs to be re written.
 But worry not, the new webgui is fairly informative.

+## Installation & Launch ##
+Here are some instructions on how to get started with freeliner.

+1. Download and install Processing 3 from <https://processing.org/>, the latest version should be used.
+2. Install these libraries:
+* [oscP5](http://www.sojamo.de/libraries/oscP5/) (available through Processing library Manager)
+* [Websockets](https://github.com/alexandrainst/processing_websockets) (available through Processing library Manager)
+* [ProcessingVideo] (available through Processing library Manager)
+* [SimpleHTTP] (http://diskordier.net/simpleHTTPServer/) (download from site)
+* [Spout] Optionaly for windows users
+* [Syphon] Optionaly for MacOS users
+3. Open and run alc_freeliner/freeliner_sketch with Processing
+4. Once running you can point your browser to (http://localhost:8000/index.html) to access the browser interface

 ### What is? ###

 Also known as a!LcFreeliner.
 This software is feature-full geometric animation software built for live projection mapping.
 Development started in fall 2013.